AvidGeo/geoweek.boston/index.md

 # Maptime Boston is celebrating GeoWeek!

-Geography Awareness Week, also known as GeoWeeek, is celebrated every third week of November.
+Geography Awareness Week, also known as GeoWeek, is celebrated every third week of November.
 Join the Boston Geospatial community in showing our pride and joy in our community.

 <!-- * [Geography Awareness Week [National Geographic]](https://www.nationalgeographic.org/education/programs/geography-awareness-week/)
 * [Open Street Map Geography Awareness Week](https://osmgeoweek.org/)